 What can you do to slow change down a little or a lot?
 We consulted lovely London hairdresser, Lara Proni for some advice.

-Lara says if your hair is losing its color you basically have three choices:
+Lara says if your hair is losing its color you basically have these choices:

 - Leave it as it is and embrace the grey

 - Get a whole head hair color

-Lara’s top tips for caring for your hair after 40
+Our top tips for caring for your aging hair

-- If you have highlights get them re-done every 8-12 weeks
+- If you have highlights, get them re-done every 8-12 weeks depending on your rate of hair growth and to accommodate hair changes.

-- If you have a full color treatment, then your roots will need to be touched up every 4-6 weeks
+- If you have a full color treatment, new hair growth will likely mean your roots need to be touched up every 4-6 weeks.
+Watch our for any scalp irritation or impact of long-term use of hair dye – avoid chemical treatments if you can.

-- Grey hair is more porous, thicker and not as shiny, so more care is needed and less aggressive, more natural products are recommended
+- Grey hair is more porous, thicker and not as shiny, so more care is needed and less aggressive, more natural hair care products are recommended, such as a more gentle shampoo.

-- Choose natural hair color shades that suit your skin tone as you get older to avoid an obviously dyed look
+- Choose natural hair color shades that suit your skin tone as you get older, to avoid an obviously dyed look unless that’s what you specifically want!

 - If you choose to stay grey, keep your hair tidy as this looks more elegant – it’s easier to become wild hair lady with grey hair!

-- Make sure you get a good regular haircut – any haircut loses its shape after 6-8 weeks
+- As your hair ages it becomes ever more important to get a good regular haircut – any haircut loses its shape after 6-8 weeks.

 - If you find a good hairdresser, keep them!
 That’s the best way to maintain your crowning glory!